| As far as we know, it's an unwritten rule of reviewing that the first paragraph of any

 whether or not we like the game at the very end.
 See if you're clever - and brave! -

 enough to guess our opinion...
 Before we even express it!
+We received a package from Red Storm last week.

 Here's a picture I took of its contents with the poor man's digital camera, our scanner: